cedadev/jaspy-manager/README-simple-make-new-env.md

 ```

-On archman2, index the channels.
+On dist server, index the channels.

 ```
 cd jaspy-manager/